dfst/deepforge/docs/examples/rs-tutorial.rst

 Basic Input/Output
 ~~~~~~~~~~~~~~~~~~
 This pipeline provides one of the simplest examples of a pipeline possible in DeepForge.
 Its sole purpose is to create an array of numbers, pass the array from the first node to the second node, and print the array to the output console.

+The **Output** operation shown is a special built-in operation that will save the data that is provided to it to the selected storage backend.
+This data will then be available within the same project as an artifact and can be accessed by other pipelines using the special built-in **Input** operation.

 .. figure:: basic-io.png
     :align: center